top of page

 Traffic Violations

-Misdemeanor/Felony Expungment
+Misdemeanor/Felony Expungement

 If you meet the following criteria, you may be eligible to expunge your criminal record: